-The article I have asked you to read pulls together material on online communication from many papers and debates.8 In it I attempted to place the issue of online education in the widest possible context.
+These experiences led me to change my research focus.
+I attempted to place the issue of online education in the widest possible context.
 This had become necessary because I was fighting on two fronts, against humanists who dismissed all electronic mediation and technocrats who saw in it the promise of eliminating the teaching profession.
 Their values differed but their arguments converged in a deterministic conception of technology as a dehumanizing and commercially profitable alternative to traditional arrangements.
 At the same time, I felt it was important to enter into the technical details of the problem in order to secure the points made at the philosophical level.
-As a result, the article treats the question of online education at two very different levels of abstraction.
+As a result, I discussed the question of online education at three very different levels of abstraction, philosophical, political, and technical.